 Hedge funds are more loosely regulated than traditional mutual funds and tend to invest in different types of securities.
-This can mean higher returns, but it can also mean higher fees and greater risk of loss.
+This can mean higher returns, but it can also mean higher fees and greater risk of loss, as we’ve seen over the past week with short squeezes on Gamestop, AMC and other volatile stocks.
 If you’re thinking of investing in a hedge fund, here’s what you need to know.

 What Is a Hedge Fund?

 Hedge funds are like mutual funds, except that they’re designed to increase potential returns and hedge against market losses by investing in a wider array of assets.

 Hedge funds don’t experience the same regulatory scrutiny as mutual funds.
 This gives their managers more room to operate and take risk.
 That might mean shorting stocks, making leveraged investments and betting on foreign currencies and commodities.

 This is one reason why hedge funds are restricted to accredited investors.
 These are investors who have the resources to withstand high fees and (potentially) heavy asset declines.
 To qualify as a hedge fund accredited investor, you must clear two primary hurdles established by the SEC:

 - An individual must demonstrate earned annual income of $200,000 (or $300,000 for married spouses) in each of the past two calendar years.
 That income must be equal or greater in the year he or she applies to be an accredited investor.

 - A person or married couple can qualify by showing they have a net worth of $1 million or more.
 Note that this does not include any assets linked to their primary residence.

 Getting Ready to Invest in a Hedge Fund